 – the specific directory where you need to have your files so that they can be seen by a web browser visiting your site.
 For example, your host may tell you to place the files in a subdirectory called “www” or “public_html” or even the default directory that you see when you log into your FTP site.

-So how do you upload or publish a file to your Web Server step by step:
+So, how do you upload or publish a file to your Web Server?
+Step by step guide.

 We will assume that you wish to upload a file called “test.php”.
 When you see “test.php” mentioned, you can substitute that name with the name of the file you wish to upload.
-FileZilla does not restrict you to uploading only files of that name.
+FileZilla, the ftp client, does not restrict you to uploading only files with that extension.
 You can upload images (eg, GIF, JPG, PNG, etc), HTML files, video clips, music files (eg MP3 files, WAV files, MIDI files), PHP scripts, Perl scripts, etc.

 1. You must click the “File” menu followed by the “Site Manager” item on that menu.
 A dialog box will appear.